 In comparison, “cash-basis” accounting recognizes revenue only if cash payment is actually received for the product/service delivered.

-The benefit of cash basis accounting is that it tracks the amount of cash a company truly has on hand at any given moment.
+The benefit of cash-based accounting is that it tracks the amount of cash a company truly has on hand at any given moment.

 For that reason, for distressed companies facing a liquidity shortage, cash-basis accounting is used for internal purposes to share with lenders and/or the Bankruptcy Court.

-Unlike accrual accounting, the cash basis accounting method recognizes neither accounts receivable (A/R) nor accounts payable (A/P).
+Unlike accrual accounting, the cash-based accounting method recognizes neither accounts receivable (A/R) nor accounts payable (A/P).

 Note that cash-basis accounting is used predominantly by private companies.